sighupio/fury-kubernetes-service-mesh/katalog/istio/README.md

 ### Minimal installation

-The [minimal](minimal/README.md) deployment is a perfect starting point to play with Istio.
+The [minimal](minimal/README.md) deployment is a perfect starting point to to get familiar with Istio.
 It deploys the basic components that empowers features like traffic management, network resilience and testing and policies.

 This package is the base where different components will be plugged.